Pasta Alla Vodka – tender pasta in a rich, delicious tomato-cream vodka sauce topped with crispy pancetta and freshly grated parmesan cheese.

 How to make Pasta Alla Vodka:

-Pour in the vodka and cook 8-10 minutes over medium low heat or until the vodka is reduced by about half.
+Pour in the vodka and cook 6-8 minutes over medium-low heat or until the vodka is reduced by about half.

-Season with salt and pepper to taste and simmer 2-3 minutes letting the cheese melt and the sauce come together.
+Blend in parsley then season with salt and pepper to taste.
+Simmer 2-3 minutes letting the sauce come together.

-Add the pasta to the sauce stirring to completely coat it then add the parsley.
+Add the pasta stirring gently to blend well and completely coat the pasta.

-If the sauce is too thick, add a couple of tablespoons of the reserved pasta water.
+If the sauce is too thick add a splash of the reserved pasta water.

 - Don’t rush the cooking process after adding the vodka.
 If it isn’t cooked long enough you may have an alcohol aftertaste.